stefanwalther/sense-extension-governance/README.md

+# sense-extension-governance

-# Governance for Visualization Extensions in Qlik Sense (sense-extension-governance)
+## Governance for Visualization Extensions in Qlik Sense

 > Analyze usage of Qlik Sense visualization extensions across your entire environment.